 As far as I can tell, the CEO or business owner still holds most of the power in the Holacratically-governed organization.
-This individual retains the authority to set goals, determine strategy, prioritize work, and make role assignments throughout the organization (even if only indirectly) – all the while holding on to the capacity to “un-adopt” Holacracy should things not go his or her way, this individual might “un-adopt” Holacracy at any time.
+This individual retains the authority to set goals, determine strategy, prioritize work, and make role assignments throughout the organization (even if only indirectly).
+And should things not go his or her way, this individual might “un-adopt” Holacracy at any time.

 To rid organizations of hierarchy altogether, it seems we may just have to wait for something else to come along.

 Roberston, Brian.
 Holacracy: The New Management System for a Rapidly Changing World.
 2015.
 (Henry Holt and Company: New York), inside jacket cover.

 Ibid., p.
 18.